24 hours in VIENNA

 Morning Activities

-Of course, every place looks much nicer in bright sunlight, but if there’s a city ready for liquid sunshine then it’s Vienna with its many, many exhibitions of world-famous paintings and sculptures, but also rather unusual museums like e. g. the Museum of Heating, the Third Man Museum or the Museum of Contraception and Abortion.
+Of course, every place looks much nicer in bright sunlight, but if there’s a city ready for liquid sunshine then it’s Vienna with its many exhibitions of world-famous paintings and sculptures.
+However, there are also rather unusual museums like the Museum of Heating, the Third Man Museum, and the Museum of Contraception and Abortion.

-Vienna’s public transportation is excellent and if you stay at the recommended hotel or at another one in that neighborhood, you’re centrally hence perfectly located.
+Vienna’s public transportation is excellent and if you stay at the recommended hotel right next to the train station Westbahnhof or at another one in that neighborhood, you’re in a perfect location to explore the city even in the rain.

 Expressionist Superstars at the Belvedere